KNWR/quiet-messenger/README.md

 ## Installation

 - **Chrome and Firefox:** Install the stylesheet [via Userstyles.org, using the Stylish extension](https://userstyles.org/styles/143894/quiet-messenger).
-- **Safari:** Clone this repository or download the ZIP to disk, open Safari Preferences, Advanced, select downloaded `quiet-facebook.css` in Style sheet dropdown.
+- **Safari:** Clone this repository or download the ZIP to disk, open Safari Preferences, Advanced, select downloaded `quiet-messenger.css` in Style sheet dropdown.

 <br>
 <br>